Deautonomisation by singularity confinement and degree growth: Spaces of initial conditions for birational mappings of the plane

-In addition to a family of rational surfaces $X_n$ on which $\varphi_n$ conjugates to an isomorphism $X_n \rightarrow X_{n+1}$, for each value of $n$, in the non-autonomous case it is necessary to include in the definition of a space of initial conditions some extra conditions in order to formulate a general theory.
-This is because allowing for arbitrary $n$-dependence in the mappings and surfaces leads to many pathological examples and prevents us from making any meaningful statements in general; see \cite{MASE} for a detailed discussion of this.
-In order to state the definition we will work with for non-autonomous mappings we require the following.
+indexed by $n\in \Z$.
+In addition to a sequence of surfaces $X_n$ on which $\varphi_n$ conjugates to an isomorphism $X_n \rightarrow X_{n+1}$, for each value of $n$, in the non-autonomous case it is necessary to include in the definition of a space of initial conditions some extra conditions in order to formulate a general theory.
+This is because allowing arbitrary $n$-dependence in the mappings and surfaces leads to many pathological examples and prevents us from making any meaningful statements in general; see \cite{MASE} for a detailed discussion.
+In order to state the definition we will work with for non-autonomous mappings, we require the following.

 \begin{definition}[basic rational surface] A basic rational surface is a rational surface that admits $\p^2$ as a minimal model, i.e. there exists a birational morphism from $X$ to $\p^2$.
 Such a surface can be obtained from $\p^2$ by a finite number of blow-ups, without the need for blow-downs. \end{definition}